 Paragraph 55 of Schedule 19

 An entity that is nominated can only become the responsible member if it meets all of the conditions in paragraph 54.
 The final one of these conditions is that HMRC accepts the nomination made.

 The rules determining the circumstances in which HMRC may reject a nomination and the rules relating to the nomination process more generally are described below.

 An entity can nominate itself to be the responsible member but only one nomination can be made on behalf of the group during a chargeable period.
-A nomination by an entity must be made in writing to the relevant group’s Customer Relationship Manager (CRM).
+A nomination by an entity must be made in writing to the relevant group’s Customer Compliance Manager (CCM).

 HMRC must decide whether to accept or reject the nomination and then notify the entity which has made the nomination of its decision within 30 days of receipt of the nomination.

 Paragraph 55(4) provides that HMRC may publish requirements as to the information to be provided in a nomination.
 The information required is as follows:

 - the full registered name, address and company number of the parent entity and the same details for the nominated entity if the nominee is not the parent entity

 - the nominated entity’s Unique Taxpayer Reference (UTR) number